The Real Halloween FAQS: here we do our best to answer your questions.

 Tickets on the Day

-If there are tickets remaining they will be sold at the gate, on the day, as will bookable Workshop tickets.
+If there are tickets remaining they will be sold at the gate, on the day, as will any unsold bookable Workshop tickets.

 There is no ATM on site but many stall holders will have a card machine and cash back may be available at the gate.
 We advise you to also bring cash including £1 coins.